Obama to propose "Buffett Tax" on millionaires

 The "Buffett Tax" refers to billionaire U.S. investor Warren Buffett, who wrote earlier this year that rich people like him often pay less in tax than those who work for them due to loopholes in the tax code, and can afford to pay more.

-Obama will lay out his recommendations in White House Rose Garden remarks at 10.30 a.m.
-EDT on Monday and is expected to urge steps to raise tax revenue as well as cuts in government spending.
+Obama will lay out his recommendations in White House Rose Garden remarks at 3.30 p.m.
+British time on Monday and is expected to urge steps to raise tax revenue as well as cuts in government spending.

 Those could include reforms of the Medicare and Medicaid government healthcare programs for elderly and poorer Americans.
 The White House has already said Obama will not recommend any changes to the popular Social Security federal retirement plan.